Understanding Your E-Commerce Cash Flow Statement

 The investing activities for an e-commerce business may include the following:

 - Cash capital expenditures, including leasehold improvements, incentives received from property and equipment vendors

 - Investments in other companies and intellectual property rights

 - Purchases, sales, and maturities of marketable securities

-If we consider the example of Amazon, the e-commerce giant made cash capital expenditures 2020 to support their fulfillment operations.
+If we consider the example of Amazon, the e-commerce giant made cash capital expenditures in 2020 to support their fulfillment operations.
 Besides this, they also invested in technology infrastructure to support AWS majorly.

 On the other hand, the financing activities for an e-commerce business may include:

 - Cash proceeds from short-term or long-term debt

 - Payments in cash towards short-term debt and other long-term debt

 - Cash payments toward other financial obligations